If you own land with others, you are a joint owner of land. Each unique combination of owners is considered a different joint ownership.

 - You own other land that is also exempt from land tax.

-If you use the jointly owned land as your PPR and receive an individual assessment because you own other taxable land, your assessment will reflect your PPR exemption.
+If you use the jointly owned land as your PPR and receive an individual assessment because you own other taxable land, your individual assessment will reflect your PPR exemption.

 This exemption does not apply to land owned by a discretionary or unit trust that is used by a principal place of residence beneficiary as their PPR.